-Living productive lives with hypertension, diabetes and other diseases of the heart and blood vessels.
+Living productive lives with hypertension, diabetes and other cardiovascular, heart diseases

 She likes to bake cookies and pastries for grandson Coco and granddaughter Nina.
 Her heart matters to her loved ones.

 Heart attacks and strokes are real threats to life that come without warnings?
-There’s a way for Marta to know her risks of experiencing these sudden events.
-We all wish to bring Marta very far from experiencing heart attack and stroke.
+There’s a way for Martha to know her risks of experiencing these sudden events.
+We all wish to bring Martha very far from experiencing heart attack and stroke.